 8.3.13.1 General

-The purpose of the MT Communication Handling procedure is to request the AMF to activate or deactivate the CN based MT Communication handling for a UE in RRC_INACTIVE state with extended DRX beyond 10.24 seconds as specified in TS 23.501 [9].
+The purpose of the MT Communication Handling procedure is to request the AMF to activate or deactivate the CN based MT communication handling for a UE in RRC_INACTIVE state with eDRX beyond 10.24 seconds as specified in TS 23.501 [9].
 The procedure uses UE-associated signalling.

 8.3.13.2 Successful Operation